MiDo-kun/Expense-Tracker-Javascript/README.md

 # Expense Tracker - Javascript

-This project is a blog site web application that focuses on providing visitors with simple yet informative blog posts.
-The front-end design is minimalist and prioritizes simplicity and ease of use, allowing users to access and read blogs quickly and efficiently.
-The application was built using Vite, a fast and efficient build tool for modern web development, along with React, a popular JavaScript library for building user interfaces.
-The Tailwind CSS framework was also used to ensure a streamlined development process.
+The Expense Tracker is a web application that allows users to keep track of their expenses and manage their spending habits efficiently.
+It provides a simple and intuitive interface that enables users to add, view, edit and delete expenses easily.

+The application is built using JavaScript, HTML, and CSS, and it provides a seamless user experience across all devices.
+With the Expense Tracker, users can easily keep track of their expenses and gain insights into their spending patterns.

 ![Preview](https://lh3.googleusercontent.com/pw/AJFCJaVlcDtTMgrRrnnKq-pZdC4hkxNuk4dZjIfK4IDbdeBkbNG3gZSD5MszSr2srjuF3Ra7vcAAnFU-hhlf0Z25cd5dHexremmiu8LctJJkfUXOqgBj127XTJ75sd2dKMBPD7ruOn90jKhoRXW3E0-gyjxY=w1365-h635-s-no)